aKamrani/remote-oneway/README.md

 - Stop and disable all services
 - Remove systemd service files
 - Remove the installation directory
-- Offer to backup configuration
+- Kill any remaining processes
 - Offer to remove Python dependencies
 - Verify complete removal

+**Note**: Since configuration is embedded in the script, there's no separate `.env` file to backup.

 Alternatively, you can manually uninstall: